DJSchaffner/aoe2de_patcher/README.md

 Q: *Where is the aoe2_updater.exe file?*
 A: Please check that you downloaded the zip file from the *releases* tab and not the source code.

+Q: *The patcher says "Could not patch" and "DOTNET core not found".
+What is wrong?*
+A: You need to install DOTNET core to use the patcher.
+Please check the reuqirements section above for a link.

 Q: *What is the 2FA Code?*
 A: It's the code from your steam authenticator app if you have it.
 If you don't use that, check your emails for a code.